jayalfredprufrock/dynamo-box/README.md

 -   make special case for TTL field, support function that automatically sets it based on data
 -   remove undefined values from update expression object values
 -   bulk operations that perform non-batch operations in parallell (for conditions and consistent logging interface)
+-   allow typebox schemas for projection and filter conditions
+-   count() method that automatically projects partition key only and returns number
+-   isEmpty() method that counts (with limit of 1) and returns true/false
+-   make it easier to override methods, potentially by not producing an anonymous class
+-   paged versions of scanGsi and queryGsi
+-   transformOutput should not be run when a projectionExpression is used
+-   automatically remove keys from update expressions? potentially anything "readonly" as well
+-   getGsi() and getGsiOrThrow() that fetches one record
+-   get() (optionally gsi variants) that allow a simple condition expression and pretends like document doesn't exist if condition fails (useful for permission stuff)